morganross/FilePromptForge/README.md

 Using variables within your OpenAI API requests allows for dynamic and personalized interactions.
 By leveraging Python's string manipulation techniques and organizing your data effectively (e.g., using dictionaries), you can create flexible and powerful applications that interact seamlessly with the OpenAI models.

-Remember to follow best practices for security, token management, and error handling to build robust and efficient applications.

-If you have any more questions or need further assistance with specific implementations, feel free to ask!

-If you have further questions or need more specific examples, feel free to ask!